rak2112/movie-base/README.md

-#movieBase
-Javascript, es6, React, Redux, Redux Thunk, Tests, mocha, chai, enzyme
+#MovieBase
+MovieBase to view latest movies ratings, popularity and watch trailers.
+Built using
+es6
+React
+Redux
+Redux Thunk
+Unit tests using mocha, chai and enzyme